 The Philosophy Behind Vietnamese Food: Flavorful and Full of Nutrition

-While it is common to see “weird” Vietnamese food like coconut worm as just a curiosity, this isn’t really accurate.
+While it is common to see the more interesting Vietnamese foods like coconut worm as culinary curiosities, there is so much more to it than that.
 Whether it is restaurant or street food, Vietnam chefs are all about creating balance in their food dishes.

 Additionally, Vietnamese food should contain five nutrients: fat (fire), water or liquid (water), protein (earth), minerals (metal), and carbohydrates (wood).
 If that’s not enough, the food should also have the five colors of the five elements: red (fire), black (water), yellow (earth), white (metal), and green (wood).

-The world’s smelliest fruit, Durian (aka Sau Rieng), offers the earth element with its yellow flesh – and it stimulates smell (metal).
-And, of course, insects contain tons of protein (earth), which is why they are now being recommended by the United Nations as a sustainable food source and alternative to animal meat.
+The world’s smelliest fruit, Durian (aka Sau Rieng), offers the earth element with its yellow flesh and its stimulating smell (metal).
+Insects contain tons of protein (earth), which is why they are now being recommended by the United Nations as a sustainable food source and alternative to animal meat.

 10 Types of Weird Vietnamese Food

-Now that you know that Vietnamese cuisine comes from a rich cultural heritage, you might have a greater appreciation for Vietnamese delicacies such as coconut worm.
-Are you ready to be adventurous on your next trip to Vietnam?
-Try out these different dishes that might be labeled “weird” Vietnamese food.
+Now that you know that Vietnamese cuisine comes from a rich cultural heritage, you might have a greater appreciation for the more eclectic Vietnamese delicacies such as coconut worm.
+If you are ready to be bold on your next Vietnam adventure, then give these dishes a try!

 1. Sa Sung – Peanut Worms

-So why do peanut worms appeal to the senses with a soft exterior and crunchy interior?
+Peanut worms appeal to the senses with their soft exterior and crunchy interior.
 These large worms come from caves that are deep underground.
 They eat a lot of sand – thus the crunch.
 Peanut worms are often grilled straight, or they can be marinated first.
 Spices such as chili are used for flavor as well as salt and lemon juice.
 As an appetizer, they go great with a beer.

 2. Bun Dau Mam Tom – Shrimp Paste Noodles